-Vera Longtoe Sheehan, Director and Contributor, has an educational background in Museum Studies and Native American Studies.
+Vera Longtoe Sheehan (Founder and Contributor) has an educational background in Museum Studies and Native American Studies.
 She has been developing and implementing educational programs and consultation with museums, schools, and historic sites for over twenty-five years.
 As the Director of the Vermont Abenaki Artists Association and Abenaki Arts & Education Center, she leads the education team in the development of study guides and educational programs.
 The focus of Vera’s art is in traditional clothing and twined woven plant fiber bags.
-Photo by Diane Stevens Photography.

 Lina Longtoe Schulmeisters (Contributor) is an environmental scientist and Fulbright Scholarship alumna.
 She has received academic international awards and scholarships while her research has received presidential praise.
 She holds several Project WILD certifications, a program which is sponsored nationally by the EPA and Fish and Wildlife Department.
 Lina has served her Abenaki community for over a decade, as the official documentarian of the Elnu Abenaki Tribe, Vermont Abenaki Artists Association (VAAA), volunteer, and intern, and now as the Program Coordinator for VAAA.
 Photo by Spencer Jaffe.